Easy Outdoor Activities for Toddlers: 8 Go-To Ideas

 - Paint directly on trees.
 Encourage your toddler to reach up high and down low to paint.

-- Use painter’s tape to hang large sheets of paper on trees.
-The bark creates exciting textures in their artwork.
+- Use painter’s tape to hang sheets of paper on trees.
+The bark creates interesting textures in their artwork.

 - Wagons